subash9860/quiz_app/README.md

  This is a simple one screen quiz app.

 ## [View in web](https://subash9860.github.io/quiz_app/)
+# Note: for bettter look in browser, make it size of 370 x 640 becuase it's only made for Mobile view only.

  ### Whats implemented

 - playing with widgets and implementing logic